Azure-Samples/contoso-chat/docs/workshop/docs/self-paced.md

 Let's setup our development environment and kickstart the self-deployment process:

-??? note "Step 1: Launch GitHub Codespaces in tab 2️⃣"
+??? note "Step 0: Launch Browser, Fork Sample in tab 1️⃣ "

     1. Open a browser tab 1️⃣
     1. Navigate to ([Contoso Chat](https://aka.ms/aitour/contoso-chat)) sample
     1. Log into GitHub - use a personan login for optimal experience
     1. Fork the sample to your profile - uncheck `main` to get branches
+    1. ✅ | You forked the sample successfully!

+??? note "Step 1: Launch GitHub Codespaces in tab 2️⃣"

     1. Switch to `aitour-fy25` branch in your fork - click the **Code** button
     1. Select `Codespaces` tab - click `Create new codespaces on aitour-fy25`

-    This should launch Codespaces in a new browser tab 2️⃣,
+    1. This will launch Codespaces in a new browser tab - tab 2️⃣,
     1. Verify that the tab shows a Visual Studio Code editor
     1. GitHub Codespaces is loading .. this will take a while.
     1. ✅ | Your Codespaces tab is live!